lawrencedrums/learn/README.md

 # learn

-This repository holds the code and notes for interesting concepts, system, analysis, exercises, questions from books I've read.
+### audio_programmer

-*audio_programmer* - Code listings, and my answers for the exercises from "The Audio Programming Book".
+Code listings, and my answers for the exercises from "The Audio Programming Book".

+### rust
+The journey through "The Rust Programming Language"

+### other
+Random pieces of code